incmix-ui/incmix-ui/.notes/governance.md

 - The proposed solution and API
 - The proposed list of contributors who will manage the bug fixes, documentation, and support
-- Any other information that'll be useful for the Chakra UI maintainers to understand the scope and nature of the project.
+- Any other information that'll be useful for the Incmix UI maintainers to understand the scope and nature of the project.

 If a project is approved, a core maintainer will guide and work closely with the